syncify-team/syncify-back-end/README.md

 The application is currently using [bookshelf.js](https://bookshelfjs.org/) and [knex.js](http://knexjs.org/)

-For testing routes through postman or equivalent
+For testing routes through postman or an equivalent feel free to remove the secured middleware on the route

 ---